 Stocks slip on China-US tensions; oil resumes its slide

-NEW YORK (AP) — Stocks around the world are falling Monday morning, and U.S. indexes gave up modest early gains and turned lower following sharp drops for energy and financial companies.
+NEW YORK (AP) — Stocks around the world are falling Monday, and U.S. indexes are mostly lower after flirting with sharp losses.
+Energy and financial companies are faring the worst.

+The benchmark S&P 500 is on track for its fourth loss in a row, and the Dow Jones Industrial Average lost as much as 507 points before recovering somewhat.

-The British pound is dropping after the U.K. prime minister postponed a vote on its departure from the European Union, and oil has resumed its sharp slide.
+The British pound is dropping to its lowest level in more 18 months after the U.K. prime minister postponed a vote on its departure from the European Union, and oil has resumed its sharp slide.

 U.S. indexes have been lurching up and down since October, mostly down, and the S&P 500 plunged 4.6 percent last week for its biggest loss in more than eight months, as investors felt the U.S. and China are still nowhere close to ending their trade dispute.

 Volatility has been high not only week to week but also minute to minute.
-Within a half-hour span Monday morning, the S&P 500 zoomed from a gain of 0.2 percent to a loss of 1 percent.
+The S&P 500 zoomed from a gain of 0.2 percent to a loss of 1.8 percent Monday morning before reversing course again.

 BREXIT PAUSE: British Prime Minister Theresa May postponed a vote on her deal for Britain to exit the European Union, which had been scheduled for Tuesday.
 She acknowledged that she would have lost the vote by a significant margin.